karsujo/Leet/README.md

 }
 ```
 - Straightforward approach.
 Split and reconstruct numbers.
+- Know : Store temp result in a larger datatype (double), and do a bound check.
 - **Construct - 3 : Destructure Number :**
 - ```
     public List<int> DestructureNumber(int n)